randomairborne/experienced/xpd-web/src/pages/docs.md

 ## XP resetting

-XP is automatically reset when a user is banned from your server.
+XP is automatically reset when a user is banned or kicked from your server, if the "View Audit Log" permission is enabled for the bot in the server.